danforthcenter/plantcv/docs/rectangle_mask.md

     - p2 - Point is the bottom right corner of rectangle (max-value(x),max-value(y)) is bottom right corner
     - device - Counter for image processing steps
     - debug - None, "print", or "plot".
 Print = save to file, Plot = print to screen.
 Default = None
-    - color - default is "black" this acts to select (mask) area from object capture (need to invert to remove)
+    - color - "black", "gray","white", default is "black" this acts to select (mask) area from object capture (need to invert to remove)
 - **Context:**
     - Used to mask rectangular regions of an image
 - **Example use:**